-Responsibility for Building 2026 was transferred from UT-Battelle to Isotek in May 2017.
-Isotek began processing 233U material inside glove boxes in Building 2026 in the fall of 2019.
-This campaign was completed in August 2021.
-The remaining inventory requires processing in shielded hot cells because of the high radiation levels of the material.
-Isotek began processing 233U material in Building 2026 hot cells in October 2022.
-Hot cell processing is expected to continue for the next few years.
-The processing of the 233U material produces a solidified, low-level radioactive waste (LLW) form that is acceptable for disposal.
-Additionally, Isotek is extracting 229Th from the material and transferring it to a customer for use as source material to produce vital medical isotopes ideal for targeted alpha therapy, a promising new cancer treatment.
+Isotek has been responsible for Building 2026 since May 2017.
+Isotek finished processing U material inside glove boxes in Building 2026 in 2021.
+Processing the remaining U inventory began in 2022 and is expected to be completed in 2030.
+This work is performed in shielded hot cells because of the high radiation levels of the material and produces a solidified, low-level radioactive waste (LLW) form that is acceptable for disposal.
+Additionally, Isotek is extracting Th from the U material and transferring it to a customer for use as source material to produce vital medical isotopes ideal for targeted alpha therapy, a promising new cancer treatment.

 UCOR is the DOE ORR cleanup contractor for the DOE Oak Ridge Office of Environmental Management (OREM).
-The scope of UCOR activities at ORNL includes operation of the Transuranic Waste Processing Center (TWPC) and the long-term surveillance, maintenance, and management of inactive waste disposal sites, structures, and buildings.
-The FY 2023 Cleanup Progress: Annual Report on Oak Ridge Reservation Cleanup (UCOR 2023) here provides detailed information on UCOR activities at ORNL.
-These activities included the demolition of the Low Intensity Test Reactor, preparation of the Oak Ridge Research Reactor (Figure 5.2) and three support facilities at the Graphite Reactor for demolition, removal of a highly irradiated component from a hot cell in Building 3026, and continued processing of the 233U inventory stored at ORNL.
+UCOR activities at ORNL include operation of the Transuranic Waste Processing Center (TWPC) and the long-term surveillance, maintenance, and management of inactive waste disposal sites, structures, and buildings.
+The FY 2024 Cleanup Progress: Annual Report on Oak Ridge Reservation Cleanup (UCOR 2024) here provides detailed information on UCOR activities at ORNL.